etijskens/et-micc/tutorials/TUTORIAL-7.rst

-Tutorial 7 - Using micc projects on the VSC-clusters
+Tutorial 7 - Using micc projects on the VSC clusters
 ====================================================

 We distinguish to cases: